dmcclung/milkv-mars-os/README.md

 I haven't tried to attach a a debugger yet, so that is TBD.

 Qemu is great for fast iteration and e2e testing.
-I haven't run it on the Milk-V Mars yet, but I think I know how to do it.
-That is the next TODO.

 I'm using Fedora 43 in WSL so all the commands make that assumption, unless otherwise stated.